OwenSanzas/Evil-Hunter/README.md

 # Change Log (3/15/2025):
 - New Feature:
     - Added new command in game: -give -> will give you a fire blade
+    - Added new preview image for the map

 - Modification: Display Background Text